 - Open the Registry Editor (Start/run/regedit).

-- Create a new key with the name PreviousVersions (Edit menu> New> Key)
+- Create a new key named PreviousVersions (Edit menu> New> Key)

 - Create a new DWORD (32bits) under the following key with the name DisableLocalPage (Edit menu> New> DWORD (32 bit)).